 Mather Walls House

 The Mather Walls house was built by John Mather, a native of Scotland that emigrated to Canada in 1857.
 John built the house in 1889 and was one of Keewatin’s earliest pioneers.
 He built the house for his son David Mather.
 John was a shrewd business man and formed the Keewatin Lumbering and Manufacturing Company building a flour mill and a saw mill.
 In 1906, the house was purchased by John Walls, foreman of the mill.
 This house is a Queen Anne style Victorian house which has been featured in an episode of Creepy Canada due to the resident ghost which inhabits the home.
 Today the house is preserved by the Ontario Heritage Foundation and operated by the Lake of the Woods Historical Society.
-Guided tour and specials events are offered during the summer months.
-Every October local High School Students transform the house into a haunted house and tours are offered for three days the weekend before Halloween.
+During the summer months of July and August the tea house is open.
+Lunch is served and guided tours are offered.
+Throughout the year there are other teas.
+There is a Valentine’s, Mother’s Day, End of the Summer & a Xmas tea.
+These are from 2-4pm.
+Admission is $5.
+Every October local High School Students transform the house into a haunted house.
+Guests can visit and tour the spooky house during 2 evenings.
 You may even meet the real apparition in the house!
+For more details about all of our events please check out Mather-Walls Facebook page.

 The Lake of the Woods Heritage Townscapes has been a work in progress since 1994 when it opened as an outdoor gallery in the City of Kenora.
 There are 21 murals completed while work continues in planning more murals throughout the City.
 The murals are painted by leading Canadian artists on the large walls of buildings in the City.
 The artists are chosen so that each mural will be unique in design and painting style and as a collection these murals help to bridge the past, present and future of our city.
 The Lake of the Woods has a rich and varied history.
 Each year, the Committee chooses themes and asks local artists to offer their own interpretations in the form of a mural.
 More information: Tourism Kenora has a pamphlet describing all 21 murals and their artists.